 We love websites and the digital world.
 Unfortunately, people tend to think a website is the all-knowing, magical, mythical unicorn of the universe.
-If you have a website like magic customers will come to it!
+If you have a website, just like magic, it will immediately drive customers to your website as some sort of magnet.

 We hate to be the Debbie Downers here, and we fully advocate the use of a good website, but it has to be supported by your other marketing efforts.
 Simply having a website will not make your business successful.